William Shatner

 Aside from acting, Shatner has had a career as a recording artist, starting with his 1968 album, The Transformed Man.
 Shatner's cover versions of songs are dramatic recitations of their lyrics rather than musical performances: the most notable are his versions of the Beatles' "Lucy in the Sky with Diamonds", Bob Dylan's "Mr. Tambourine Man", and Elton John's "Rocket Man".
 His most successful album was his third, Seeking Major Tom (2011), which includes covers of Pink Floyd's "Learning to Fly", David Bowie's "Space Oddity" and Queen's "Bohemian Rhapsody".

-In 2021, Shatner flew into space aboard Blue Origin NS-18, a Blue Origin sub-orbital capsule.
-At age 90, he became the oldest person to fly in space and one of the first 600 to do so.
-Minutes after the flight, he described experiencing the overview effect.
+In 2021, Shatner flew into space aboard Blue Origin NS-18, a Blue Origin sub-orbital mission.
+At age 90 he became the oldest person to fly in space and one of the first 600 to do so.
+In 2024 Ed Dwight, also age 90, but 48 days older than Shatner, flew on the suborbital Blue Origin NS-25 spaceflight.

 Biography from the Wikipedia article William Shatner.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.